Spring wild edible plant walk

 In addition to learning about their edible qualities, many plants have fascinating natural and human histories.
-The tour will follow the walking path along the edge of the lake, pointing out samples and plants along the way.
-Questions and other’s experiences with wild edible plants are welcome.
+Questions and other's experiences with wild edible plants are welcome.

 Each participant will receive, "Wild Edible Plants in the Grinnell Area," published by Grinnell College's Center for Prairie Studies and written by instructor Jordan Scheibel.